 Williams, M., Burden, R., & Lanvers, U. (2002).
 “French is the Language of Love and Stuff”: Student perceptions of issues related to motivation in learning a foreign language.
 British Educational Research Journal 28(4), 502–528.

 Appendices

-Appendix A
+Appendix 1

-Response Options for the Item ‘As far as you can Remember, how Important Were Each of These Things When you Decided Whether to Take a Language or not?’
+Response options for the item: ‘As far as you can remember, how important were each of these things when you decided whether to take a language or not?’